jugmac00/til/python/difference-between-pytest-and-python-m-pytest.md

 After I cloned the repository, I tried to run the tests.

-So, without having a look into the documenation ( :-/ ), I
+So, without having a look into the documentation ( :-/ ), I
 - created a virtual env
 - installed the dependencies
 - ran `pytest` from the root of the project